-The eye care specialists at Lavenburg Medical Group offer diabetic eye exams for patients located in Wilmington and Newark, Delaware; Elkton and North East, Maryland and surrounding areas in Delaware, Maryland and southeast Pennsylvania.
+The eye care specialists at Lavenburg Medical Group offer diabetic eye exams for patients located in Newark, Delaware; Elkton and North East, Maryland and surrounding areas in Delaware, Maryland and southeast Pennsylvania.

 If you are a diabetic patient, please make sure to read carefully through our section regarding diabetes and the eye.
 Since diabetic eye disease may be developing even when your sight is good, regular eye exams are absolutely critical for finding problems early.

 How Do I Know if I need Diabetic Eye Treatment?

 Many diabetic patients may notice signs of vision changes.
 If you're having trouble reading, if your vision is blurry, or if you're seeing flashes and floaters you may be experiencing problems related to diabetes.
 If you are a diabetic patient of our practice it is very important that you mention this to one of our eye doctors at the Lavenburg Medical Group.

 The most common cause of visual impairment in people with diabetes is diabetic retinopathy.
 Diabetic retinopathy is a condition in which changes occur in the tiny blood vessels that nourish the retina.
 In the early stages of diabetic retinopathy, small blood vessels weaken and leak fluid or tiny amounts of blood, which distort the retina slightly.
 The key is whether the disease progresses past this stage.